"Uptown vs. Downtown"

 JUMPING THE BROOM places strong value on the sanctity of marriage, the importance of vows, and the power of prayer.
 It also supports chastity until marriage.
 Consequently, JUMPING THE BROOM is a surprisingly touching, heartfelt comedy for older audiences.
 The acting is great all around, as is the writing, and the pace is perfectly engaging the whole way through.
 Strong caution is advised however, as the movie is filled with quite a bit of coarse, suggestive humor.
 For more information, please see the CONTENT section above.

+JUMPING THE BROOM is a surprisingly touching and sincere comedy for mature audiences about the struggles of an engaged couple.
+Jason and Sabrina have a whirlwind courtship and engagement, but their very different families only meet for the first time days before their wedding.
+Already feeling out of the loop, Jason's mother brings an attitude of dissension to the proceedings.
+The socio-economic differences between them don't help matters either.
+As tensions escalate, regrettable actions from both families do as well.
+Jason and Sabrina's relationship is tested in myriad ways.
+As a result, the young couple learns a lot about fighting the good fight for their marriage and relying on God to carry them through.
 Wonderful acting, writing and directing along with strong Biblical messages about the sanctity and value of marriage are marred in JUMPING THE BROOM by too much sexual humor.
 MOVIEGUIDE® applauds this movie for its strong commendation of marriage, for affirming the value of chastity, and for its positive portrayal of the power of prayer.
 Caution is advised, however, due to the movie’s sometimes-lewd humor, along with a few sensual scenes.
 JUMPING THE BROOM is not for children.